On The Two Types Of Affine Structures For Degenerating Kummer Surfaces -Non-Archimedean VS Gromov-Hausdorff Limits-: Non-Archimedean SYZ Fibration

 \section{Non-Archimedean SYZ Fibration}

-In this section, we introduce some important results from \cite{nicaise_xu_yu_2019}. \begin{sss} For the rest of this paper, we assume that \emph{the characteristic of the residue field $k$ is $0$} and, for any snc-model $\cX$, \emph{each irreducible component of $\cX_k$ is $\Q$-Cartier}. \end{sss} \begin{Def} Let $X$ be a Calabi-Yau variety over $K$ and $\omega$ be a volume form on $X$.
+In this section, we introduce some important results from \cite{nicaise_xu_yu_2019}. \begin{sss} For the rest of this paper, we assume that \emph{the characteristic of the residue field $k$ is $0$}. \end{sss} \begin{Def} Let $X$ be a Calabi-Yau variety over $K$ and $\omega$ be a volume form on $X$.
 Then we can define the \emph{weight function}

 Please refer to \cite[\S 4.5]{MuNi} for details.
 The \emph{essential skelton} $\Sk (X)$ of $X$ is the subset of $X^\an$ consisting of points where $\wtf$ reaches its minimal value.
 Since $X$ is Calabi-Yau, $\omega$ is uniquely determined up to a scalar multiple.
 Multiplying $\omega$ with a scalar changes the weight function by a constant.
 Therefore, $\Sk (X)$ depends only on $X$ not on $\omega$. \end{Def} \begin{sss} Let $X$ be a smooth connected $K$-variety and let $\cX$ be an snc-model of $X$ over $S$.
 The dual intersection complex $\Delta (\cX)$ of $\cX_k$ is canonically embedded into $X^\an$ \cite[Theorem 3.1]{BFJ}.
 We denote by $\Sk(\cX)$ its image of $\Delta (\cX)$. $\Sk(\cX)$ is called the \emph{Berkovich skelton} of $\cX$ and has the simplicial structure induced by $\Delta (\cX)$.
 If $X$ is a Calabi-Yau variety over $K$, then the essential skelton $\Sk (X)$ as in Definition \ref{ess} is canonically homeomorphic to the subcomplex of $\Sk (\cX)$.
-If the snc-model $\cX$ is \emph{good minimal dlt-model with a technical assumption} as in \cite[(1.11)]{nicaise_xu_yu_2019}, then it follows from \cite[3.3.3]{ddae55dd7a7343b590c46f80664c6a79} that the image of this embedding is exactly the essential skeleton $\Sk(X)$.
-In particular, we give a simplicial complex structure to $\Sk (X)$ by the one of $\Sk(\cX)$.
-We note that the technical assumption is satisfied when $\cX$ is an snc-model.
-Please refer to \cite[(2.3)]{nicaise_xu_yu_2019} for details. \end{sss}
+Since $\cX$ is snc, it follows from \cite[3.3.3]{ddae55dd7a7343b590c46f80664c6a79} that the image of this embedding is exactly the essential skeleton $\Sk(X)$.
+In particular, we give a simplicial complex structure to $\Sk (X)$ by the one of $\Sk(\cX)$. \end{sss}

 \begin{Def} Let $X$ be a smooth connected $K$-variety and let $\cX$ be an snc-model of $X$ over $S$.
 We assume that $X^\an = \cX_\ber$.
 In particular, if $\cX$ is projective over $S$, then $X$ is projective over $K$ and this assumption holds.
 Here, we construct the \emph{Berkovich retraction} associated with an snc-model $\cX$ of $X$ in accordance with \cite[(2.4)]{nicaise_xu_yu_2019} (or \cite[\S 3]{BFJ}).